 Dr. Marguerite Germain is known for her passion and desire to help others.
 In addition to her medical training she has long since developed an eye for beauty.
 Inspired by years spent traveling, particularly in Italy, her artistic talent evolved into inspiring confidence in others through her practice.

 Hyaluronic acid is a natural carbohydrate found throughout many organs and structures in the body.
 It is an excellent lubricant and keeps skin pliant and hydrated, but its levels in the skin drop over time.
-When re-introduced through an injection and facial massage, it can help to reduce inflammation and empower antioxidants, smoothing out and rejuvenating skin.
+When reintroduced through an injection and facial massage, it can help to reduce inflammation and empower antioxidants, smoothing out and rejuvenating skin.

-Though PRP makes use of a patient's own blood, hyaluronic acid is typically derived from another source.
+Unlike treatments that make use of a patient's own blood, hyaluronic acid is typically derived from another source.